 George Foster was an 18-year-old orphan when he enlisted in the Federal Army on September 6, 1862.
 His father, John, died in 1856 at the age of 45, leaving behind five children and a pregnant wife.
-His mother, Sarah, gave birth to a sixth child in December of 1856, then died month later.
+His mother, Sarah, gave birth to a sixth child in December of 1856, then died a month later.

 John and Sarah Foster had come to America from England in 1843 aboard a ship called the Tallahassee that departed from Liverpool.
 Both were from the Staffordshire area and they were following Foster's sister, Mary, who had emigrated nine years earlier.